tomortonbew-personal/interview-coach-skill/references/commands/progress.md

 - **Consistently self-rates lower than reality** → Candidate may have confidence issues.
 Surface positively: "You're actually performing better than you think on Substance.
 Your self-doubt may be costing you more than any skill gap."
 - **Accurate self-assessment** → Strong metacognition.
 Acknowledge it and shift focus to execution.
 - **Coach scores suspiciously always match candidate self-assessment** → This is a red flag for the coaching itself.
 If delta is near-zero across many sessions, the coach may be anchoring to the candidate's input rather than scoring independently.
 Reset by scoring the next transcript before asking for self-assessment.
+- **Self-assessment technique**: Wes Kao's concept of "minimum viable opinions" (MOPs, via Lenny's Podcast) applies to self-assessment calibration.
+Candidates who struggle to self-assess accurately often overthink the rating.
+Ask: "Give me your gut read in one sentence before you analyze it."
+The first instinct is frequently more calibrated than the over-analyzed version.
+The MOP practice of forming and stating opinions quickly, then refining, builds the self-assessment muscle over time.

 This metacognitive calibration is often more important than any individual dimension score.